iRevivalx/ICT2214-Web-Sec/README.md

 - Outdated dependencies and their associated vulnerabilities
 - Detection of vulnerabilities related to OWASP Top 10

-We use a Convolutional Neural Network (CNN) to detect unsafe coding practices from code snippets.
+We use a Convolutional Neural Network (CNN)/Transformer model to detect unsafe coding practices from code snippets.
 If the CNN predicts vulnerabilities with low confidence, a Large Language Model (LLM) will validate and confirm the findings.
 The model is trained on a dataset containing vulnerable and non-vulnerable C++, Python and PHP code.